superlinear-ai/llm-app-eval/README.md

 Evaluates LLM-based applications.

+## To-do's
+- [x] Convert my EHBO notes into question-answer pairs, using OpenAI Function Calling.
+- [/] Turn the question-answer pairs into a test set.
+- [x] Build Streamlit app for testing myself.
+    - [] Bug: when I click on the 'Evaluate' button, the app goes to the next question.
+- [x] Build LLM component to evaluate the given answers by comparing it with the reference answer.
+- [x] Build LLM 'app' that can answer the questions.
+- [x] Evaluate the LLM app with the LLM evaluator.
+- [] Streamlit page to view the evaluation results.
+- [] Add the question-answer pairs as the knowledge base for that app.
+- [] Evaluate the LLM app with the LLM evaluator.
+- [] Compare the results.
+- [] Streamlit page to view, edit and add test cases.
+- [] Cache the OpenAI function calls.

 ## Using

 _Python package_: to add and install this package as a dependency of your project, run `poetry add llm-app-eval`.